woolongcoin/bsgcoin/README.md

-StarCoin - a decendent of Novacoin/PPCoin with Pow/PoS.
+BSGCoin - a decendent of Novacoin/PPCoin with Pow/PoS.
 It combines the great features from Luckycoin (random blocks) and Florincoin (transaction message).
-It is the first PoW/PoS coin supporting random blocks.

-The official website is: www.starcoin.info

 FEATURES:
 - PoW/PoS
 - Scrypt